What Are Your HCG Levels At 5 Weeks? | Clear, Crucial Facts

 The Importance of Serial hCG Measurements

-Doctors often order two blood draws spaced 48 hours apart to monitor these changes rather than relying solely on a single number.
+Doctors often order two blood draws spaced about 48 hours apart to monitor these changes rather than relying solely on a single number.

 The Relationship Between HCG Levels and Pregnancy Symptoms at Week Five